Anti-Money Laundering Policy

 Principal and its subsidiaries/affiliates are subject to various anti-money laundering (AML) laws and regulations relevant to the specific business and jurisdiction where the business operates.
-This policy recognizes the need for awareness by the Company and its subsidiaries/affiliates to comply with such laws and regulations, as applicable, including risk-based Know Your Customer (KYC) policies and procedures.
+This policy recognizes the need for awareness by the Company and its subsidiaries/affiliates to comply with such laws and regulations, as applicable, including customer identification and Know Your Customer (KYC) policies and procedures.

 This policy applies to all employees, including those of wholly and majority-owned entities of Principal.
 Subsidiaries, affiliates, and business units may adopt AML policies specifying additional AML compliance requirements and procedures in accordance with applicable laws of the locations where each does business or is located.

 The Chief Compliance Officer (CCO) of Principal is the final authority for this policy.